Chelsea Garden Project

 Secondly, the garden had to be level with the hospice glass door to allow wheelchair access.

 Finally, it was important not to cause undue damage to the TPO tree roots from compaction, raising of the ground level, contamination, or restriction of available precipitation and to allow gaseous exchange with tree roots.

 A successful conclusion was reached using Wrekin’s geosynthetic products and expertise and thanks to a close working relationship between arboricultural consultants Landscape Planning Ltd., engineers at ESL and contractor C M Maintenance Ltd.

-Wrekin provides geosynthetics products, the expertise of a specialist team led by Roy Partington and on-site product installation supervision to devise innovative solutions.
+Wrekin provides geosynthetics products, our experts led on-site product installation supervision to devise innovative solutions.